Department Chair: Paul Talaga

 - Scored sufficiently high on a placement exam at the WSU testing center within the past twelve months.

 - Completed the prerequisite course with a grade of “C” or higher within the past 12 months.

 Students who score below 23 on the Math ACT will be placed into developmental courses, if applicable, based on the information outlined in the WSU Assessment & Placement Standards document.
 The purpose of this policy is to help students succeed academically by matching their skills and knowledge with the appropriate academic course(s) in math.
 For specific information about the policy go to the online Policies and Procedures Manual PPM 6-2.
 Also refer to the Developmental Math Program .

-- To enroll in Mathematics courses numbered 1210 through 2210, a student must have within the past 24 months either:
+- To enroll in Mathematics courses numbered 1210 through 2210, a student must have within the past twelve months either:

 - Obtained the appropriate AP Calculus score described below: